dentonescu/cv-samples/docs/prng-tools.md

 Part of the [`cv-samples`](../README.md) portfolio.
 The short-form summary lives in the [research incubator overview](../README.md#research-incubator-prng-tools).

 ## Overview
-`prng-tools` is a long-range laboratory for studying pseudorandom number generators (PRNGs), entropy sources, and cryptographically secure randomness.
-The project focuses on comparable generators written in C, Python, Java, C#, Rust, plus an optional hardware RNG (HRNG) stream so experiments span both software and physical entropy.
+`prng-tools` is my long-range sandbox for exploring pseudorandom number generators (PRNGs), entropy sources, and cryptographically secure randomness.
+I'm chasing curiosity more than publications, so the vibe leans playful experimentation while I line up comparable generators written in C, Python, Java, C#, Rust, plus an optional hardware RNG (HRNG) stream.

 ## Motivation
-We want empirical answers to three questions: how random the default generators across languages really are, how their “secure” APIs map onto operating-system CSPRNGs, and how hardware entropy compares when visualised and benchmarked alongside software streams.
-The lab emphasises reproducibility—automatable tests, shareable plots, and containerised runs.
+I want empirical answers to three questions: how random the default generators across languages really are, how their “secure” APIs map onto operating-system CSPRNGs, and how hardware entropy compares when visualised and benchmarked alongside software streams.
+I'm mostly doing this for fun and deeper understanding, but even a hobby lab deserves reproducibility—automatable tests, shareable plots, and containerised runs.

 ## Goals
 - Ship lightweight language services that expose random bytes via HTTP streaming or SSE so every generator produces uniform telemetry.